 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

 Sit down with a hot bowl of this coconut carrot ginger soup and warm yourself up tonight.
-This is a one pot easy weeknight meal that can be doubled or tripled and made in advance.
+This is a one-pot easy weeknight meal that can be doubled or tripled and made in advance.
 Plus, it's gluten free, dairy free, and is loaded with health benefits.

 When trying to decide what to cook for dinner in our house, we try to balance flavor, nutrition, and kid-friendliness.
 The kids don't dictate what we eat, but we certainly keep them in mind when cooking if we have any hope of a peaceful meal.